-For example: The same person may apply for a Seed Grant and a Future Leader Grant.
+For example: The same person may apply for a Seed Grant, an Endowment (Memorial) Grant and a Future Leader Grant.
 Applicants may be successful in each grant scheme in which they have applied.

 11. What format should applications be submitted in?